-Aside from issues to do with Accessibility (UFS and TRN policies), and RS8 (below), the policies of the Retail Strategy have not emerged as particularly relevant to any group in particular.
-Key Principles RS2, RS4 require that retail is 'day to day', and RS3 requires retail to have a minimum impact on surrounding and residents.
-RS5 sets out that S106 processes will control the scale, nature and character of the retail in this area.
-RS7 sets aside a number of small affordable units for essential retailers, which may be of benefit to one or more groups, though it is too early to determine which these are determine whi ch thes e are Age + L RS8 provides for keeping North End Market.
+1 Age + L RS8 provides for keeping North End Market.
 Given the high numbers of young people in this area, this will be overall of low relevance as it will still be there but keeping it will be positive.
-Disability + Н The Retail Strategy, in accordance with the objectives of the UFS and the Transport and Accessibility Strategy stipulates that any new retail offer must be accessible to all, which will be of high relevance to disabled people with limited mobility.
+Disability + H The Retail Strategy, in accordance with the objectives of the UFS and the Transport and Accessibility Strategy stipulates that any new retail offer must be accessible to all, which will be of high relevance to disabled people with limited mobility.
 Gender reassignme nt N/A N/A The Retail Strategy has not so far emerged as relevant to people who have transitioned or are transitioning and so is not relevant to this protected characteristic.
 Marriage and Civil Partnership N/A N/A The Retail Strategy is not seeking to deliver a service for married people or people who are civil partners and so is not relevant to this protected characteristic.
-Pregnancy maternity + Н The Retail Strategy, in accordance with the objectives of the UFS and the Transport and Accessibility Strategy stipulates that any new retail offer must be accessible to all., which will be of high relevance to pregnant women and those with small infants who may have limited mobility Race +/- Н The first key objective of the Retail Strategy partly relates to extending Fulham Town Centre north along North End Road, which features an ethnically diverse mix of shops and businesses.
+Pregnancy maternity + H The Retail Strategy, in accordance with the objectives of the UFS and the Transport and Accessibility Strategy stipulates that any new retail offer must be accessible to all., which will be of high relevance to pregnant women and those with small infants who may have limited mobility Race + H The first key objective of the Retail Strategy partly relates to extending Fulham Town Centre north along North End Road, which features an ethnically diverse mix of shops and businesses.
 The second key objective of the Retail Strategy is to meet the day to day needs of the new resident and worker population.
 This objective is inclusive by nature and does not discriminate against race.
 Key Principle RS8 and relates to the North End Road Market and the requirement that it be relocated and upgraded and/or maintained.
 It currently features a diverse ethnic mix of both traders and shoppers and the retail strategy seeks to preserve this diversity.
-Any decision to move the market would need to undergo a separate EQIA, which would need to examine any potential impacts on market traders in more detail.
-Nevertheless, it is recognised that any approach to the relocation of the market would cause disruption to market traders, which could have a particularly strong impact on ethnic minority groups.
-Religion/beli ef (including non-belief) + M The Retail Strategy has not so far emerged as relevant to religious belief and non-belief.
+Religion/beli ef (including non-belief) + Μ The Retail Strategy has not so far emerged as relevant to religious belief and non- belief.
 Sex + Н The Retail Strategy, in accordance with the objectives of the UFS and the Transport and Accessibility Strategy stipulates that any new retail offer must be accessible to all., which will be of high relevance to parents with young children and small infants who may have limited mobility Sexual Orientation N/A N/A The Retail Strategy has not so far emerged as relevant to this protected characteristic

-The Retail Strategy is not expected to impact upon human rights.
-Any decision to move the market would need to undergo a separate EQIA, which would need to examine any potential impacts on market traders in more detail.
+Human Rights The Retail Strategy is not expected to impact upon human rights, although any decision to move the market would need to undergo a separate EQIA, which would need to examine any potential impacts on market traders in more detail.

-The Retail Strategy is not expected to impact upon children's rights
+Children's Rights The Retail Strategy is not expected to impact upon children's rights